jlperona-teaching/ecs390-spring20/notes/tips-for-zoom.md

 This section is specifically for when you're leading office hours.

-**Under construction.**

 ### Audio During Office Hours

+> *Do you want students to be able to unmute themselves?*

+This is done in the Participants window inside the Zoom meeting.
-Up to you if you want students to have the ability so they **can** unmute themselves in the settings.
+It's up to you if you want students to have the ability to unmute themselves.
+Note that you should keep them muted upon entering the call, though.

 Office hours should be less structured and more self-regulating than a discussion.
-Students are generally good about respecting boundaries here.
+Students are generally good about respecting boundaries.
-You can always change this later in case it becomes a problem.
+Plus, you can always change this later in case it becomes a problem.
 It's up to you, though.

+Personally, I would treat office hours like a discussion and keep students muted unless they raise their hand.
+I think that it's less susceptible to abuse that way.

 ### Recording Office Hours

+> *Don't record office hours.*

+This is done in the meeting settings in Canvas.
-I **wouldn't** enable option to record automatically to cloud for office hours.
+I wouldn't enable the option to record automatically to cloud for office hours.
-Especially since personal stuff will probably be discussed or student answers shared.
+It's pretty likely that personal and sensitive topics will probably be discussed.
+Another issue that students may share their answers to questions, which you definitely wouldn't want recorded.
-It's not a good idea.
+It's not a good idea to record office hours at all.

+Note that you can't control if students make their own recordings of office hours.
+That said, if they distribute any of those recordings, those can be considered academic misconduct and reported to the [UC Davis Office of Student Support and Judicial Affairs](https://ossja.ucdavis.edu/).
+It's one thing to make a recording for their own use; it's another to *distribute those recordings they shouldn't have made in the first place.*

 ### Answering Student Questions In A Group

+> *The exact mechanism depends on if students can unmute themselves.*

-People can unmute themselves to talk, or they can raise hand to be unmuted.
+Depending on your selection in the [Audio During Office Hours](#audio-during-office-hours) section, students can either unmute themselves to talk, or they can raise their hand to be unmuted.
-Just depends on what you selected earlier.
-Good for just answering questions normally that aren't private.
+Answering questions in this fashion (where everyone can hear everyone else) is good for answering general questions that don't need to be private.

-You can enable the option to mute/hold/kick students who are being disruptive.
+Remember, you can always kick students from the meeting who are being disruptive.

 ### Answering Student Questions Privately

+> *Make sure to have enabled breakout rooms.*

-I mentioned earlier that you'll want to enable breakout rooms; this is why.
+I mentioned earlier that you'll want to enable breakout rooms; answering student questions privately is one of the reasons why.
-Make sure to enable breakout rooms in the settings beforehand.
+Make sure to enable breakout rooms in the web settings beforehand.
-You need to be the main host (not co-host) to use breakout rooms.
+You need to be the main host, and not a co-host, in order to use breakout rooms.

+> *Breakout rooms are the best mechanism to talk to a student privately.*

+This is done in the meeting controls during a Zoom call.
-Have Zoom automatically make a bunch of breakout rooms, say 10 or so.
+When you click on the "Breakout Rooms" button, tell Zoom to make a bunch of breakout rooms, say 10 or so.
 Make sure to assign students manually, not automatically, when doing so.
-Otherwise you'll assign everyone out of the main session, which you don't want.
+Otherwise you'll assign everyone out of the main session and into a bunch of smaller sessions, which you don't want to do.

-Sharing solutions or other private information with a single student?
+What happens when a student wants to share solutions or other private information?
 Time to use those breakout rooms.
-Manually assign a student you want to talk to individually to a breakout room.
+Manually assign the student that you want to talk to individually to a breakout room.
-Also assign yourself to the breakout room.
+Once you have done so, assign yourself to the breakout room as well.
+Other students won't be able to join you, since you as the host control the breakout rooms.
-Breakout room overrides the typical settings on sharing screens and muting, so they should be able to share and talk immediately.
+Also note that being in a breakout room overrides the typical settings on sharing screens and muting, so they should be able to share their screen and talk to you immediately.

-Main session will continue to go on while you're in the breakout room.
+The main session with the rest of the students will continue to go on while you're in the breakout room.
-You can leave to main session once student is done.
+You can return to the main session once you're done with the student.
+Because of this, you may want another TA or instructor inside the Zoom call, which would mean that you'd be holding joint office hours.
-You may want another TA (basically, hold joint office hours) so that somebody else is in the room while you discuss privately with another student.
+This is so that somebody else is in the main room while you're inside the breakout room with another student.
-Otherwise students will be confused as to why there's no TA inside the Zoom call!
+Otherwise, students may be confused as to why there's no TA inside the Zoom call!

+> *The waiting room is another option for talking to students individually.*

+This is done either in the settings on the Zoom website, or in the meeting settings in Canvas.
+If you enable the waiting room option on the Zoom website, it applies to all your meetings.
+If you want to have it apply to a specific meeting, then enable it inside the meeting settings in Canvas.

-Waiting list is another option if you want to answer everything privately.
+The waiting room is another option if you want to answer everything privately.
+You can allow students in, one by one, to talk to you and you alone.
+Everyone else will receive a notification that they're inside the waiting room and that they're waiting for you to admit them.

-Throughput on the waiting list is much lower, though.
+Note that the throughput on the waiting room mechanism is much lower than with the breakout rooms method.
+You'll only be interacting with one student at a time with the waiting rooms.
+If you feel that office hours mostly consists of students trying to ask you these types of questions, this option may be a viable alternative to the breakout rooms.

 ## More Resources for Remote Instruction